johnsaquino/project-livewire/README.md

 **Talk to AI like never before!
 Project Pastra is a real-time, multimodal chat application showcasing the power of Google's Gemini 2.0 Flash (experimental) Live API.**

 Think "Star Trek computer" interaction – speak naturally, show your webcam, share your screen, and get instant, streamed audio responses.
-Pastra brings this futuristic experience to your browser today.
+Pastra brings this futuristic experience to your devices today.

 This project builds upon the concepts from the [Gemini Multimodal Live API Developer Guide](https://github.com/heiko-hotz/gemini-multimodal-live-dev-guide) with a focus on a more production-ready setup and enhanced features.